cauabernardino/inmana/README.md

 Inventory Management (InMana) application done within NLW#5 by Rocketseat in Elixir trail.

+The app should:

+- Be able to register restaurants and supplies;

+- Be able to visualize information about the supplies;

+- Generate a list of supplies that are about to expire weekly for each restaurant;

+- The list should be sent to the restaurant email.

 ## How to run
 To start your Phoenix server: